rackerlabs/technical-blog/_posts/2019-11-20-relinking-oracle-v18c-grid-infrastructure-for-a-cluster-and-database-binaries.md

 -	**$ORACLE_HOME/\<product\>/lib**

-The **sysliblist** file, found in **$ORACLE_HOME/rdbms/lib** or **$ORACLE_HOME/lib**, contains a list of other libraries, which you need to included.
+The **sysliblist** file, found in **$ORACLE_HOME/rdbms/lib** or **$ORACLE_HOME/lib**, contains a list of other libraries, which you need to include.

 ### Why is Oracle Home relinking required?